 Let’s not forget the provisions.
-If you visit a Caribbean home, you will most likely see boiled plantains or yam or fried plantains.
-Roasted potatoes make their presence from time to time but it is not a favorite side dish for this roasted fish recipe.
+If you visit a Caribbean home, you will likely see boiled plantains or yam or fried plantains.
+Roasted potatoes make their presence occasionally, but it is not a favorite side dish for this roasted fish recipe.

 This Roasted Red Snapper Meal is a fast and easy weeknight dinner that is healthy and delicious!

 More Fish Recipes You’ll Love